petrpo/bakulka.sb/README.md

 Bakulka.sb
 ==========

-module for slax (deps are apache, php, mysql)
+module for slax (dependencies are apache, php, mysql)